ResearchComputing/Documentation/docs/software/loadbalancer.md

 ## Load Balancer

-The CU Research Computing Load Balancer is an effective tool for optimally utilizing multiple processors and nodes on the Summit HPC resource, without the need to learn OpenMP or MPI.
+The CU Research Computing Load Balancer is an effective tool for optimally utilizing multiple processors and nodes on the CURC HPC resources, without the need to learn OpenMP or MPI.
 This document assumes user knowledge of Slurm jobs, shell scripting, and some python.